jaroslavbenes/PaylocityBenefitsCalculator/README.md

 - [X] Refactor integration tests to use WebApplicationFactory
 - [X] Restructure the project for future enhancements
 - [X] Make DTOs immutable
+- [X] Add an integration test for the employees controller GetPayStub method
 - [ ] List possible enhancements based on how the project evolves